dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Reconstruction with Deep Learning

 \section{Reconstruction with Deep Learning}

-Traditional rule-based approaches, such as the truncated mean method, rely heavily on human expertise and struggle to address the challenges outlined in section~\ref{sec:intro} for \dNdx\ reconstruction.
+Traditional rule-based approaches, such as the truncated mean method, rely on predefined selection rules and feature formulations, which limits their ability to address the challenges outlined in section~\ref{sec:intro} for \dNdx\ reconstruction.
 In contrast, deep-learning–based methods can fully exploit detector information.
 A deep neural network, trained on large datasets, is capable of capturing hidden correlations among primary and secondary electrons as well as noise contributions.
 Therefore, we propose a deep-learning method, termed \gls{gpt}, for \dNdx\ reconstruction.